.

 Couples save 10% off life insurance in the first year.

-Senior life insurance is often used for funeral expenses, estate planning and supporting your beneficiaries once you have passed.
-And it's still very much possible to get good coverage once you're older.
+Senior life insurance is often used for funeral expenses, estate planning, and supporting your beneficiaries once you have passed.

 8 ways to save money on your life insurance premiums

-1. Buy early: It's best to purchase life insurance when you're younger and lock in a lower price, as rates increase each year.
+1. Buy early: It's best to purchase life insurance when you're younger to lock in a lower price, since your rates will increase each year.

 2. Shop around: Get quotes from various life insurance companies to compare and find the best deal.

-3. Consider a term life insurance policy: One of the easiest ways to save money — permanent insurance policies last your entire life but are much more costly.
+3. Consider a term life insurance policy: One of the easiest ways to save money is to buy a term policy.
+Permanent insurance policies last your entire life but are much more costly.

-4. Bundle your policy: Some insurers allow you to bundle your life insurance policy with other types of insurance, like home or car insurance, for a discount.
+4. Bundle your policy: Some insurers offer a discount when you bundle your life insurance policy with other types of insurance, like critical illness or disability insurance.

 5. Look for discounts: Some companies offer discounts if you apply as a couple.
-PolicyMe offers 10% off the monthly cost of life insurance in the first year if you apply together.
+PolicyMe offers 10% off the monthly cost of life insurance in the first year when you apply together.

-6. Maintain a healthy lifestyle: Stay in good health by managing your weight, quitting smoking and avoiding high-risk hobbies.
+6. Maintain a healthy lifestyle: Stay in good health by managing your weight, not smoking, and avoiding high-risk activities.

-7. Don't skip the medical exam: If you don't have pre-existing medical conditions, stay away from pricey no medical policies.
-You may not even have to do a medical exam with traditional policies.
+7. Don't skip the medical exam: If you don't have pre-existing medical conditions, stay away from pricey no-medical policies.

-8. Adjust your coverage: You don't need to purchase more life insurance coverage than you need — you can always adjust the death benefit or length of your policy.
+8. Choose your coverage carefully: You don’t need to purchase more coverage than necessary—and you can always adjust the death benefit or length of your policy if your situation changes.

 Next steps: ready to start looking for life insurance?